 You are at higher risk for heart disease if you:

 Age and family history (women over 55 and men over 45)

 This list can be staggering given the standard American diet that's full of unhealthy foods.
 Despite all the "healthy options" and the the gyms on every corner, we remain overweight, tired, and a society rattled with disease.
 I honestly feel an ethical obligation to share what I know with all my friends and family.
 Your DNA does not define you!
 Research has proven that we can turn genes on and off by the toxins that we're exposed to.
 This is serious business!
 Consider what you voluntarily expose yourself and your family to daily--from what we put in our body, on our body, and what's in our natural environment.

 The good news is that you have control of your health journey.
 You have control over what you purchase at the grocery store.
 You have control over what you decide to order at a restaurant.
 You have control over how late you decide to stay up.
 There are SO many lifestyle choices that you have CONTROL over.
 Take healthy back this year!
 Need some resources?
 Check these out:

-- The Wellness With Gina and Audrey Facebook page.
+The Wellness With Gina and Audrey Facebook Group.
 Lots of tips here.